cvasseng/dvm/README.md

 # The DVM Assembly Language

 The syntax is loosly based on NASM syntax.

-# Further reading

-todo
+This means that in general the destination for an operation is defined first on operations, e.g. `mov destination,source`, `add destination,what`.

+Literals must be prefixed with `#`, e.g. `mov bs,#10` will move the number 10 into register `bs`.

 # License